 No. 1.
-Both sides of the first new avenue west of Eighth avenue, between One Hundred and Forty-fifth and One Hundred and Fifty-first streets, and both sides of One Hundred and Fifty-first streets, and both sides of One Hundred and Fiftieth street, from Brook to Courtland avenue; both sides of Bergen avenue from Courtland avenue, both sides of Bergen avenue and so PUBLIC NOTICE IS HEREBY GIVEN TO THE

-No. 2.
-Both sides of Westchester avenue and both sides of One Hundred and Fiftieth street, from Brook to Courtland avenue; both sides of Bergen avenue, from One Hundred and Forty-ninth street to Westchester avenue; both sides of North Third avenue, from One Hundred and Forty-ninth to One Hundred and Fiftieth street, and east side of Courtland avenue, between One Hundred and Fiftieth and One Hundred and Fiftiefth streets.
+Both sides of the first new avenue west of Eighth avenue, between One Hundred and Forty-fifth and One Hundred and Fifty-first streets, and both sides of One Hundred and Firty-first streets, and both sides of One Hundred and Fiftieth street, from Brook to Courtland avenue; both sides of Westchester avenue and both sides of One Hundred and Fiftieth street, from Brook to Courtland avenue; both sides of North Third avenue, between One Hundred and Fiftieth street, from Brook to Courtland and Forty-ninth street to Westchester avenue; both sides of North Third avenue, between One Hundred and Fiftieth street, from Brook to Courtland avenue, between One Hundred and Fiftieth street, from Brook to Courtland avenue, between One Hundred and Fiftieth street, from Brook to Courtland avenue, between One Hundred and Fiftieth street, from Brook to Courtland avenue, between One Hundred and Fiftieth street, from Brook to Courtland avenue, between streets.